MOUNT MAKING & MUSEUM SERVICES | INSTALLATION CONSULTANCY

 The requirement of the installation consultancy project was to devise a method for safe and possible repeated transportation.

 This resulted in a decision to assemble 49 components of the plinth in a way which left it mobile. this design had to enable all 49 components of the plinth to be assembled in a manner that integrated 18th Century construction techniques with 21st Century mechanical handling equipment, in order to enable it to survive road transportation.

 As a result of this design, the components of the plinth can now be moved as one unit, installation of the statue can now be completed in two to three days.
 Previously, when the statue was in 58 pieces installation would involve many weeks of complex work: heavy equipment, including a gantry, would be required, often resulting in a lengthy gallery closure.

 This factor, together with installation costs, made exhibiting the statue a far less desirable prospect for galleries.

 By decreasing the installation time, making future exhibitions a less daunting task, we hope to have significantly improved future physical or intellectual access.

 ‘Thing Indescribable’, Jenny Holzer (Museo Guggenheim in Bilbao)

-For more than forty years, American artist Jenny Holzer has presented her astringent ideas, arguments and sorrows in public places and international exhibitions, including X Y and Z.
+For more than forty years, American artist Jenny Holzer has presented her astringent ideas, arguments and sorrows in public places and international exhibitions.